PGSSoft/ParallaxView/README.md

 `ParallaxView` and `ParallaxCollectionViewCell` internally use the same methods.
 For more details look into example.

-## Customization
+## Customisation

 The component is documented in code, also look into example for more details.

 ### Properties

-`ParallaxView` and `ParallaxCollectionViewCell` have the same properties for customization.
+`ParallaxView` and `ParallaxCollectionViewCell` have the same properties for customisation.

 * `parallaxEffectOptions` - using this property you can customize parallax effect.
 	* `parallaxMotionEffect` - configure parallax effect (pan, angles, etc.)